MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-v1.md

 **`sonarQubeDBUsername`** - **Db Username**<br>
 Input alias: `sqDbUsername`. `string`.
 Optional.
 Use when `sqDbDetailsRequired = true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-SonarQube server 5.1 and lower only.
-Enter the username for the database user (i.e. sonar.jdbc.username).
+Use for SonarQube server 5.1 and lower only.
+Specifies the username for the database user (for example, `sonar.jdbc.username`).
 <!-- :::editable-content-end::: -->
 <br>